privacy policy

 sol pbc doesn't record anything — you do, on your own hardware. we recommend informing others in advance when audio recording is active during conversations.

-we will notify users before any hosted service launches and publish the updated policy at least 30 days in advance. the covenants described above apply to all future services — they are structural, not service-specific.
+we will notify users before launching any new hosted service and publish the updated policy. the covenants above apply to all services — they are structural, not service-specific.

 changes to this policy